 The risk management and internal control system is designed to manage, rather than eliminate, the risk of failing to achieve business objectives and can provide only reasonable, and not absolute, assurance against material misstatement or loss.
 The Board's policy on internal control is implemented by management through a clearly defined operating structure with lines of responsibility and delegated authority.

 An ongoing process for identifying, evaluating and managing the significant risks faced by the Group and assessing the effectiveness of related controls has been established by the Board to ensure an acceptable risk/reward profile across the Group.
-The Group's corporate risk register is maintained by the Head of Internal Audit and Risk.
+The Group's corporate risk register is maintained by the Internal Audit function.
 It records key risks, with impact and likelihood assessments, mitigations and ongoing developments.
 It is updated regularly, following structured interviews with managers and executives across the Group.
 The accuracy of the register is validated through a rolling programme of independent internal audits.
 The register is scrutinised in detail annually by the Audit Committee.
-Any material change in the register is flagged to the Audit Committee by the Head of Internal Audit and Risk within his regular internal audit progress report.
-The process has been in place throughout the period ended 31 March 2017, and up to the date of approving the Annual Report and Financial Statements.
+Any material change in the register is flagged to the Audit Committee by the Internal Audit function within regular internal audit progress reports.
+The process has been in place throughout the period ended 30 March 2018, and up to the date of approving the Annual Report and Financial Statements.

 The Board considered its appetite in relation to the Group's top risks, determining that the risks and mitigating actions were appropriate to the level of risk that was both acceptable to, and incumbent within, a listed business.
 More information on the Company's key risks and uncertainties, and its risk assessment methodology, is shown in Our Principal Risks and Uncertainties.